linux-china/ddd-base/README.md

 If you use Kotlin to develop application, the structure will be different, please add entity, vo and repository in the same kt file.

-### Event Sourcing
+### Events

-Please extends BaseDomainEvent and use ApplicationEventPublisher to publish event.
+Please extend DomainEvent or DomainEventBuilder, then use ApplicationEventPublisher to publish the event.

 please refer https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2